CodesOfRishi/navita/README.md

 </div>

-- Directory paths are forgotten based on the following two conditions:
+- Navita will check aging once every 24 hours at shell startup.
-    1. Limit the maximum number of entries in the `$NAVITA_HISTORYFILE` file to 5000.
+- During the aging process, Navita will,
-    2. If a directory path's score falls to 0, an average score will be calculated.
-Directory paths with scores less than 20% of the average score will be removed.
+    - limit the entries in the history to 100 (default) most frecent directory paths,
-- These conditions will be checked once every 24 hours at shell startup.
+    - remove directory paths that match any pattern in the `$NAVITA_IGNOREFILE`, and
-- If a directory path is removed due to a score of 0, the remaining directory paths will have their frequencies adjusted according to the formula $\ln(F+1)$, where $F$ is the frequency of the particular directory path.
+    - remove invalid directory paths.

 <div align="center">